 The Master of Public Health (MPH) in Nutrition was the first degree offered by the Department of Nutrition.
 Since the first three students received their MPH degrees in 1951, the program has grown to 28 residential students per year.
-Beginning in 2018, The Gillings School of Global Public Health at the University of North Carolina at Chapel Hill is one of the first in the country to be an ACEND®-accredited Future Education Model program.
+Beginning in 2018, The Registered Dietitian Program at The Gillings School of Global Public Health at the University of North Carolina at Chapel Hill is one of the first in the country to be an ACEND®-accredited Future Education Model program.
 The program is recognized throughout the United States for the excellence of its training in public health nutrition.

 Nutrition is recognized as one of the most important environmental determinants of health throughout the life cycle.
 It is a key factor in successful pregnancy outcomes, in the physical and mental development of infants and children, and in promoting health throughout the lifespan.
 Current research stresses nutrition and diet as critical factors in prevention and treatment of most chronic disease, including obesity, heart disease, cancer, stroke, diabetes, and osteoporosis.
 The safety, quality, quantity, and distribution of local, national and world food supplies are major public policy issues.